yzengal/PrivacyComputingCourse/Lecture4_HE/README.md

 + Key generation: the query user (Tom) generates the public key $pk$ and secret key $sk$, and he will broadcast the public key $pk$ to the data holders (Alice and Bob).

-+ Perturbed distance computation: for either Alice and Bob, he/she generates a positive, private, and random number ($a$ for Alice and $b$ for Bob).
++ Perturbed distance computation: for either Alice or Bob, he/she generates a positive, private, and random number ($a$ for Alice and $b$ for Bob).
 He/She will always keep the random number as a secret.
 Then, he can peturb the distance and encrypt as follows:
 $$\widetilde{dist}(o^*,q) = a \cdot dist(o^*,q) + a$$